 SAML provides the Service Provider (SP) with the confirmation from the Identity Provider (IdP) that the users who need access to SP are authenticated and authorized to it.

-Identity Providers (IdP) like Ilantus, are those who store your user identities either using a directory or Ilantus directory, validate them when prompted, provide solutions like authentication, authorization which are the basis of SAML and every other functionality which an Identity and Access Management solution can offer.
+Identity Providers (IdP) like Ilantus are those who store your user identities, either using a directory or Ilantus directory.
+They validate them when prompted, provide solutions like authentication, authorization which are the basis of SAML and every other functionality which an Identity and Access Management solution can offer.

 And to drill it further down, authentication is ensuring the users are who they claim to be when they request access to applications.

 Authorization is ensuring they are entitled to the access they need.
 You can further understand the difference between the two here.

 Apart from the above jargon, SAML can be co-related to various real-world examples to understand the underlying concept.

 Essentially, SAML is every verification process that ever made you run around.

 For example, when you got your driver’s license.
 Now, many of us probably did not even get it right the first time to rethink of the dreadful times, but let’s go back in memory for science.

 You applied for your driver’s license to obtain after you’ve had your Learner’s Permit.
 Here, the resource you need is the Driver’s license issued by the State, who is the Service Provider.
 The driving inspector, the one who has to validate your driving skills, is the Identity Provider.
 The State redirects you to the Inspector to test your driving, and only once you have passed the authentication of your identity and are deemed as authorized to drive, you are redirected to receive your License.
 If you are not authorized, then maybe try again next time with better skills to pass the test.